Tag Archive | how to protect vegetables in cold weather

 Out of Reach

 Plastic bags that are nested, or layered, give better protection than a single layer.
-Spread the opening over a wide footprint (soil’s square footage) to capture heat rising from the ground.
+Spread the opening over a wide footprint (the soil’s square footage) to capture heat rising from the ground.
 Or simply secure a large plastic sheet to a tall stake in the ground.
 Weigh down the covering with rocks or bricks to keep it in place and to seal out the cold.
 Remove the cover in the morning.

 * * * * * * * * *

-I hope this information gets your garden successfully through the “shoulder” seasons, when temperatures can fluctuate wildly.
+I hope this information gets your garden successfully through the shoulder seasons, when temperatures can fluctuate wildly.
 Just a few readily available and inexpensive materials can prevent a total loss.

 If you’ve never grown cool season vegetables, these methods will open up a new world of growing opportunities.
 You can extend the season before and after the summer crops or protect tender ornamentals through the winter.
 No need to retire the trowel with the first fall frost!